-Academic research suggests that not all stocks are created equal — some stocks have higher expected returns and others have lower expected returns.
-And while our momentum system seeks to identify stocks with the best momentum (see steps 3 and 4 below), our initial “outlier” screens seek to avoid stocks with poor attributes.
+Academic research suggests that not all stocks are created equal — some stocks have higher expected returns, and others have lower expected returns.
+While our momentum system seeks to identify stocks with the best momentum (see steps 3 and 4 below), our initial “outlier” screens seek to avoid stocks with poor attributes.

 First, we seek to avoid extremely high beta stocks.
 These stocks have been identified as long-term losers in academic research.
-And if we can avoid landmines at the outset, why not?
-To achieve our objective we simply eliminate the 10% of our universe with the highest betas.
+And if we can prevent landmines at the outset, why not?
+To achieve our objective we eliminate the 10% of our universe with the highest betas.